 Optical squares are of two types.
 One type is fitted into instruments like telescopes, wherein an optical square is factory-fitted to ensure that the line of sight is perpendicular to the vertex.
 The second type comes with the necessary attachments for making adjustments to the line of sight.
 This flexibility allows optical squares to be used in a number of applications in metrology.

-In this article, we have discussed one of the optical measuring technique Optical squares with detailed construction and working principle and how to use it.
+In this article, we have discussed one of the optical measuring techniques Optical squares with detailed construction and working principles, and how to use it.
 Let us know your thoughts in the comment section below.